zero9178/C-Cpp-Coverage-for-CLion/README.md

 * Due to how the plugin renders region coverage in the editor, the coloured background behind the scroll wheel in the editor is not accurate and will be fixed in future versions.
-* Currently a new function is generated for each type in a template instantiations. if constexpr also have weird data and in general data in such functions may be less accurate.
-Future versions will try to address this issue and possibly even parse the function name in order to collapse different instatiations of the same function
+* Currently a new function is generated for each type in a template instantiations. if constexpr also has weird data and in general data in such functions may be less accurate.
+Future versions will try to address this issue and possibly even parse the function name in order to collapse different instantiations of the same function